Markethill: Economy

-The first significant industrial capacity in the town was established in 1888 by DH Sinton who established a linen mill, close to the towns railway station.
+The first significant industrial capacity in the town was established in 1888 by DH Sinton who established a linen mill, close to the town's railway station.
 The mill was purchased by Spence, Bryson & Co.
 Ltd in 1909 and remained operational until 1991 when it was badly damaged by an IRA bomb.
 Production at this point moved to a sister factory in nearby Portadown.

 Today the area is largely focused on agriculture and is centred on the large agricultural mart situated on the Cladymilltown Road on the outskirts of the town.
 Markethill Livestock Sales has been established for more than 45 years.
-The previous Mart premises is currently lying empty as a derelict site.
+The previous mart premises subsequently became a derelict site.

 A small business park has been constructed on a section of the former Spence, Bryson & Co.
 Ltd Linen Mill which contains a number of small business' and start-up enterprises.
 The business park is administered by Markethill Business Centre on Fairgreen Road.